-biolife@utsc.utoronto.ca (title email: Rush)
+biolife@utsc.utoronto.ca (title email: Rush and BIO A02 in the subject line)

 Sheila Rush handles matters such as late enrollment, missed tests, missed labs, marks management and general advising as related to the course as a whole.
 If you need to reschedule a Practical or your Midterm Exam, you must contact Sheila.